asclines/descoladan/content/worked_solutions/maximum-subarray.md

 ## Walkthrough

 #### Understanding the problem statement
+First thing we want to do is confirm we understand the problem, it's constraints and what is expected.
+For example, while this problem is called "Maximum Subarray" and seems oriented around the concept of "subarray", we really only need the sum.
+Not needing to track what the actual subarray simplifies our work some.

-First thing we want to do is make sure we fully grasp the problem and understand possible corner cases.
-This is a relatively straight forward problem statement, but not without it's edge cases.
+This is a relatively straightforward problem statement, but not without it's edge cases.
 There is one phrase "containing at least one number" we need to remember.
-For example if we had this code:
+What if our solution contained:
 ```
 largest_sum = 0;
 for subarray in possible_subarrays: